umputun/tg-spam/README.md

 - **Integration with Combot Anti-Spam System (CAS)**: It cross-references users with the Combot Anti-Spam System, a reputable external anti-spam database.
 - **Spam Message Similarity Check**: TG-Spam assesses the overall resemblance of each message to known spam patterns.
 - **Stop Words Comparison**: Messages are compared against a curated list of stop words commonly found in spam.
+- **OpenAI Integration**: TG-Spam may optionally use OpenAI's GPT models to analyze messages for spam patterns.
 - **Emoji Count**: Messages with an excessive number of emojis are scrutinized, as this is a common trait in spam messages.
 - **Automated Action**: If a message is flagged as spam, TG-Spam takes immediate action by deleting the message and banning the responsible user.